OUR Grant application explained STEP BY STEP

 Other tools may involve keeping a journal about activities and meetings and any changes in the community that you have noticed as a result of your activities.

 The tools that you use will depend upon the objectives that you have selected in your project design.
 For example, do you want to change policy or advocate for a specific change?
 Generally, grantees report number of events held, or how many people attended those events.
 Does this tell us anything about what happened as a result of your work?
-Qualitiative reporting might provide additional insight into the results of your project.
+Qualitative reporting might provide additional insight into the results of your project.
 How did it actually affect those that you interacted with?